Share On Social!

 In the intervention group, depressive symptoms were significantly decreased (p<.001); there was no change in the mean depressive symptom score in the waitlist group (p>.05).

 A similarly significant decrease in PTSD symptoms was seen in the intervention group (p<.001) than among the waitlist group (p>.05).50

 Dumka et al. created the Puentes program, a culturally responsive, family-based training program to help prevent school disengagement and mental health problems in Mexican-American 7th graders.

 The study included 516 Mexican-American families and spanned three academic school years.
 The program included two home visits and nine weekly sessions, which included parent and teen, family interaction, and school liaison components.
 A single evening discussion group of parents and teens served as the control group.
 A school advisory board was created to include a school administrator or teacher, a parent representative from the school, a Puentes program co-investigator, and the Puentes project director.
 School liaisons were appointed to facilitate parent-school communication.51

 A follow-up study examined the effects of the Puentes program on school engagement 2 years after the intervention, when students were in the 9th grade, and examined the mediating effects of the intervention 5 years later, when students were in the 12th grade.
-Follow-up study measures included school engagement, internalizing and externalizing behaviors, substance abuse, GPA, and high school dropout.
+Follow-up study measures included school engagement, internalizing and externalizing behaviors, substance use disorder, GPA, and high school dropout.